Jamianvesh/FoodMeds/README.md

 ### 🔹 Composition Explorer Page
 - Shows the contents of each food item selected by the user.

+### 🔹 Personalised Diet Plan Page
+- Gives a personalised diet plan on entering the disease and the activity status of the user.

+### 🔹 AI chatbot
+- User can chat with AI assistant regarding any queries based on the diet plan, health or anything.

 ### 🔹 Disease Cure and Nutrition Guide Page
 - Gives the required nutrients and foods based on given disease or symptoms.

 ### 🔹 Modular Navigation
 - Separate pages for Sign-Up, Dashboard, Profile, Additional, and Composite navigation.

+### 🔹 User friendly interface
+- UI is user friendly and has good USABILITY, can be navigated and used by people of all age groups.

 ---